VSADX/object-autocorrect/README.md

-# property-autocorrect
+# object-autocorrect
-A tool that wraps an object in a Proxy for autocorrecting
+A tool that wraps an object in a Proxy for autocorrecting.

+*Documentation W.I.P.*